MayFly-AI/manual/demos/yolov7/index.md

 **Optional:** Steer iRobot Create3 around while running yolov7 live

-**Assumptions:** Complete the guide to stream wirelessly to your desktop or laptop: [Setup guide](/sensorleap_manual/setup)
+**Assumptions:** Complete the guide to stream wirelessly to your desktop or laptop: [Setup guide](/manual/setup)

-Launch or make sure sensorleap wireless stream is running.
-See guide: [Setup guide](/sensorleap_manual/setup).
+Launch or make sure wireless stream is running.
+See guide: [Setup guide](/manual/setup).
 We set the resolution to 720p (1280x720).
 Other resolutions also works for this demo.

 Clone yolov7 code from official repo: